Code-Institute-Submissions/milestone-project2-4/README.md

 Frequent User Goals:

-As a frequent user i wanted to check  the website for promotions like special prices to different classes it will have special section where people can sign up to a special program to get fit and ripped just in time for summer with our 6 week special promotion
+As a frequent user i wanted to check  the website for promotions like special prices to different classes it will have special section where people can sign up to a special program to get fit and ripped just in time for summer with our 6 week special promotion there is also promotions run at different times of the year to incentive people to be more active and realize  the benefits of exercise

 Desgin: